Nariod/Laz-y-templates/README.md

 | bayraktar | QueueUserAPC injection | Not stealthy at all | Injects shellcode in all threads of all processes |

 ## Usage
-Add the wanted templates to the laz-y [laz-y](https://github.com/Nariod/laz-y) project "templates" folder.
+Add the wanted templates to the [laz-y](https://github.com/Nariod/laz-y) project "templates" folder.

 ## Credits
 Credits are given in each file for the corresponding code.
 Special thanks to: